msoos/cryptominisat/README.markdown

 ```

-Building a minimal library
+Configuring a build for a minimal binary&library
 -----
-The following builds a library that is bare minimal.
-It needs a compiler and clang, but nothing much else:
+The following configures the system to build a bare minimal binary&library.
+It needs a compiler, but nothing much else:

 ```
-tar xzvf cryptominisat-version.tar.gz
-cd cryptominisat-version
 cmake -DONLY_SIMPLE=ON -DNOZLIB=ON -DNOM4RI=ON -DSTATS=OFF -DNOVALGRIND=ON -DENABLE_TESTING=OFF .
-make
-sudo make install
-sudo ldconfig
 ```

 Web-based run explorer